 01:11:12 – After feeding him yet more vanilla pudding, a visibly distressed Josh explains to Buddy that he’s left with no choice but to disown him.

-01:11:45 – Golden Retrievers are fine and all, but when your central character’s default facial setting is ‘blissful insouciance’ every dramatic moment is rendered emotionally void.
+01:11:45 – Golden Retrievers are cute and all, but when your central character’s default facial expression is ‘blissful insouciance’, your film becomes emotionally redundant.

 01:13:02 – According to IMDb, Air Bud was filmed in under one month.